2020 Senate race predictions: What to watch for on Election Tuesday

 To put it bluntly to the Democrats out there: Even if Biden can prevail over Trump, don’t expect him to get much done during the next four years if the Republicans manage to retain hold of the Senate.
 That’s because the president can only enact laws Congress, which is made up of the House and Senate, passes.
 A Biden win with the Senate majority still in Republicans’ hands will all but ensure no major Democratic or progressive initiatives become law.

-Currently, the Senate is controlled by Republicans (the House, on the other hand, is controlled by the Democrats–and is likely to remain so after the 2020 election).
-Republicans have 53 Senate seats compared to the Democrats 47.
+Currently, the Senate is controlled by Republicans (the House, on the other hand, is controlled by the Democrats—and is likely to remain so after the 2020 election).
+Republicans have 53 Senate seats compared to the Democrats’ 47.
 In order for the Democrats to take control of the Senate, they need to pick up three seats on Tuesday if Biden wins the presidency, or four seats if Biden loses the presidency.
-The reason the Democrats only need to pick up three seats if Biden wins is that in a 50/50 Senate tie, the vice president—which would be Kamal Harris, if Biden wins—issues the tie-breaking vote.
+The reason the Democrats only need to pick up three seats if Biden wins is that in a 50/50 Senate tie, the vice president—which would be Kamala Harris, if Biden wins—issues the tie-breaking vote.

 So, how likely is it that the Democrats win the Senate?
 Various polls give them good odds, with most predicting the Democrats will gain anywhere from three to seven seats.
 The Economist Election Modeling, for example, predicts the Dems will end the election with at least 52 seats.
 Whether this happens or not depends on some specific Senate races.
 And as The Hill points out, we will likely not know the results of those Senate races for days after the election, considering how close some of those races are.